Area-53-Robotics/53D-High-Stakes-Notebook/entries/manual-updates/manual-v1-update.typ

     Added a new rule, SC9>, that adds a 2-point bonus per Climb for whichever Alliance has a Rings Scored on the High Stake at the end of a Match
   ],
   [
     This gives an incentive to try and score a ring on the high stake.
-Previously, the team felt that scoring on the high stakes wasn't worth the effort because it didn't earn us enough points to justify the extra weight and material needed to build a subsystem that could reach that high
+Previously, we felt that scoring on the high stakes wasn't worth the effort because it didn't earn us enough points to justify the extra weight and material needed to build a subsystem that could reach that high.
   ],
   [
     Updated #vex-rule[SG2] to clarify that Robots may expand beyond their starting size and configuration